-Regardless of what fruit you choose, honey and lime zest perk up the flavors and create a fruit salad that everyone comes back for.
+It doesn’t matter what fruit you choose, the simple dressing with honey and lime zest will enhance the flavors.
 It’s so refreshing on hot summer days and won’t weigh you down.
 If you’re going to an outdoor event or picnic, it will hit the spot and you don’t have to worry about it spoiling in the heat.

 - You can use whatever fruit is in season

 - Kids and adults will love the flavors

 - So simple you don’t even need a recipe

 - Seasonal fruit – all types of berries, peaches/nectarines, plums, cherries, apples and pears.
 You can also add red grapes which can always be found at the grocery to fill out the salad.

 - Tropical fruits – fresh pineapple, kiwi, or bananas.
 If using fresh pineapple, learn an easy way to core a pineapple.

 - Lime zest – it’s crazy how just a little lime zest can add so much flavor

 - Honey – some fruit if not quite ripe needs just a little sweetness and honey works well with fruit.